 - How to Make Your Cat Gain Weight

-- High-Calorie Cat Food Selection
+- High-Calorie Cat Food Selection (dry, wet and homemade)

 Why Is Your Cat Losing Weight?

-If your cat at home is losing weight and you don’t know why definitely check with the vet first.
+If your cat at home is losing weight and you don’t know why then check with the vet first.
 Your cat may have an underlying health condition or the food you provide may not be nutritious enough.

 Just as a quick reminder, here are a few reasons as to why your cat may lose weight: